Why Filter Your Water for Aquariums?

+Start with the purest water filtered through one of our Reverse Osmosis Systems to fill your aquarium with.
 Your specific filtration needs will vary depending on the type of water you have and what may be in it, the type of aquarium (freshwater, saltwater, amphibian) so consulting an expert is recommended.
-Forums like The Reef Tank and Reef Central can offer some expert advice.

 Reverse osmosis water filtration systems can remove 90% of total dissolved solids (TDS) from water and can provide the purest water available for your home.
 Reverse osmosis water filters remove a wide range of contaminants and minerals from your drinking water, including sand, chlorine, fluoride, cryptosporidium, and hexavalent chromium.

 Hydraulic fracturing (sometimes referred to as fracking or hydrofracking) is a relatively new form of natural gas extraction.

 The fluids used in the fracking process flow back to the surface, often entering the water table or polluting the drilling area, and sometimes improper disposal of waste water from the wells.

 As our technology advances, so do new forms of pollution and contaminants that effect our environment and our health.

 Read more about drinking water contaminants and their health effects.

 Chlorine has long been recognized as an oxidative agent, meaning that it not only kills the germs in the water supply; it will damage any living tissue with which it comes in contact.
 And your skin, like the rest of your organs, is living tissue.
 But that’s not the only problem.